Code-Institute-Submissions/mackey123-vintage_vinyl_v1_MarResub/README.md

 - Test remove from bag view removes the product from the bag
 - Test that the remove_from_bag view removes an item from the bag
 - Test that the add_to_bag view increases the quantity of an item if the item is already present in the shopping bag
-- est that the remove from bag view returns an error if something goes wrong
+- Test that the remove from bag view returns an error if something goes wrong

 ### Checkout
 Automated testing of views was completed to:

 - Test the checkout page loads correctly
 - Test the url works when loading the page
-- Check if user is authenticated then autofill the form with details
+- Check if user is authenticated then autofill the form with details if the are
-- Test error msg appears when bag empty
+- Test error message appears when bag empty

-- Test error msg appears when no stripe key
+- Test error message appears when no stripe key
 - Test the correct template loads on page load
-- test the products page is accessible by name
+- Test the products page is accessible by name
-- Test get checkout view when items in the bag
+- Test the checkout view when items are in the bag
  - Test that the cache_checkout_data view works as expected

 ### Automated testing of models was completed to: